Best Honey for BBQ and Grilling

 Wildflower Honey

-Multi-floral complexity adds depth to BBQ sauces and marinades.
+Multi-floral complexity adds depth to BBQ sauces and marinades with flavors that vary by season and region.
 More interesting than clover at a similar price point.
-Works as an excellent all-purpose grilling honey for everything from salmon to vegetables.
+Works as an excellent all-purpose grilling honey for everything from salmon to grilled vegetables and corn.

-Local wildflower honey supports area beekeepers and adds regional character to your BBQ.
-Perfect conversation starter at cookouts.
+Local wildflower honey supports area beekeepers and adds regional character to your BBQ — a genuine conversation starter at summer cookouts.

 #5